FREE TO JOIN: ‘Addiction Treatment Update Requirements in 2024 and Beyond!’ with Lou Lebentz... Register here Dismiss

 To read Dr. Ellis’ review, please click here to download the PDF

 Jan Winhall, M.S.W.
 P.I.F.O.T. is an author, teacher and seasoned trauma and addiction psychotherapist.
 She is an Educational Partner and Course Developer with the Polyvagal Institute where she offers a training program based on her book Treating Trauma and Addiction with the Felt Sense Polyvagal Model, Routledge 2021.
 Completion of four levels leads students to become Felt Sense Polyvagal Model Facilitators.
+Her new book, 20 Embodied Practices for Healing Trauma and Addiction with the Felt Sense Polyvagal Model, will be published by Norton to be available in March 2025.
 She is an Adjunct Lecturer at the University of Toronto and a Certifying Co-Ordinator with the International Focusing Institute.
 Jan is Co-Director of the Borden Street Clinic where she supervises graduate students.
 She enjoys teaching all over the world.

 Join the conversation